 Food & drink

-When opened, burgers are served from the bar on the far right of the roof terrace if you come-up from the stairs at the back of the club (far left if you come from the stairs from The Funky Room or Main Room mezzanine, or first bar on right if coming up from the garden).
+When opened, burgers are served from the bar on the far right of the roof terrace if you come-up from the stairs at the back of the club (far left if you come from the stairs from the old Funky Room or Main Room mezzanine, or first bar on right if coming up from the garden).

 That's if you just want a quick bite on the go.